sushmaasha/Abstraction/README.md

 # Abstraction
-implemented Abstraction for hiding the implementation details and showing only functionality .
+Executed Abstraction for hiding the implementation details and showing only functionality .